yamapon/tipm/Readme.md

   Because `tipm(1)` has no notion of a "template", even simple view files should be converted to a `require()`-able module.
-It is recommended that public modules shared within the community use regular x-view templates, and regular x-stylesheets to maximize contributions, however if you wish to use alternate technologies just make sure to compile them before publishing them to Github.
+It is recommended that public modules shared within the community use regular ax-view templates, and regular ax-stylesheets to maximize contributions, however if you wish to use alternate technologies just make sure to compile them before publishing them to Github.

-  For the recommended use-case of regular x-view, the `tipm-convert(1)` command will translate a regular x-view file to its `require()`-able JavaScript counterpart.
+  For the recommended use-case of regular ax-view, the `tipm-convert(1)` command will translate a regular ax-view file to its `require()`-able JavaScript counterpart.

 ## Developing tipm(1) sub-commands